xaur/decred-news/guidelines.md

 Signs of a _not_ notable pull request or commit: few lines changed, no description, no discussion, not many people involved, no references from or to this PR, short time span, few commits, not much happened during the month.

-Some work sounds less "exciting": small bugfixes, increased test coverage, code refactoring, dependency upgrades, code cleanup, etc. Normally, such items are not reported on their own but grouped in a general statement like "increased test coverage", unless the total amount is so small that can be omitted.
-These items do get a standalone mention when they are big (thousands of lines affected in non trivial way), took a ton of effort (e.g. hunting down a super tricky bug), have huge impact (e.g. vulnerability fix) or are otherwise interesting (e.g. someone went on a crusade to [remove jQuery](https://github.com/decred/dcrdata/pull/915) or remove a bad practice like [inline JS](https://github.com/decred/dcrdata/pull/873)).
-Infrastructure upgrades like linters, CI, vulnerability detection, etc, are often notable.
+Some maintenance work sounds less "exciting": small bugfixes, increased test coverage, code refactoring, dependency upgrades, code cleanup, etc. Normally, such items are not reported on their own but are grouped in a general statement like "increased test coverage", unless the total amount is so small that can be omitted.
+Maintenance item does get a standalone mention when it is big (thousands of lines affected in non trivial way), took a ton of effort (e.g. hunting down a super tricky bug), has huge impact (e.g. vulnerability fix) or is otherwise interesting (e.g. someone went on a crusade to [remove jQuery](https://github.com/decred/dcrdata/pull/915) or remove a bad practice like [inline JS](https://github.com/decred/dcrdata/pull/873)).
+Automation upgrades like linters, CI, vulnerability detection, etc, are often notable.

 Try to be specific when using catch-all phrases, e.g. "refactoring to increase separation of concerns" instead of just "refactoring".

-While things like "tests added" may sound too generic, they are often mentioned to give a general sense that infra work never stops and that takes a lot of effort.
+While these things like may sound too generic, we often mention them to give a general sense that maintenance and infra work never stops and takes a lot of effort.
 Indirectly, it shows that our devs are experienced and know "the price" of a large codebase - if you don't consistently take care of it and just keep adding features it may blow up.

 Special category we try to mention is changes backported from other Go codebases like btcd or lnd.
 Indirectly, it shows returns from past contributions in the space - seeds planted years ago by C0 by investing into btcsuite.

-In each project section, order work items from "most released" to "least released".
-Stages of work lifecycle considered for reporting:
+In each project sub-section, order work items from "most released" to "least released".
+Stages of work life cycle considered for reporting:

 * work released in binaries or deployed to production sites
 * work released in source code (merged in master branches)